dockstore/dockstore-documentation/docs/end-user-topics/language-support.rst

 [5] All verified Dockstore WDL tools/workflows were tested successfully.
 However, we anticipate that more testing is needed for WDL workflows that use language features not contained within that dataset.

+[6] Does not support file-path based imports.
+See `AnVIL Limitations`_ for limitations.

+.. _`AnVIL Limitations`: ../launch-with/anvil-launch-with.html#limitations

 Converting File-path Based Imports to Public http(s) Based Imports for WDL
 --------------------------------------------------------------------------